eropple/nestjs-bunyan/README.md

 in/out interceptor for recording request data and request timing.

 ## Recent Changes ##
+### 0.5.1 ###
+- Begun to rename injector keys, prepending them with `NESTJS_BUNYAN_`.
+So `InjectorKeys.ROOT_LOGGER` now sits alongside `InjectorKeys.NESTJS_BUNYAN_ROOT_LOGGER`.
+In a future version, the former will be removed.
+- Exported all entries in `InjectorKeys` in the package namespace, so you no longer have to import `InjectorKeys` directory.
+I don't know what I was thinking there. `InjectorKeys` will be un-exported in a future version.

 ### 0.5.0 ###
 - **BREAKING CHANGE**: Now uses an interceptor instead of a middleware.
 The upside is that it no longer requires calling something explicitly to set